 If you sell products that customers buy more during shopping seasons, make sure your brand participates in major shopping holidays.

 I’m talking about Prime Day, Black Friday and Cyber Monday.

 The sales performance of a promotion during those events will outperform any other day of the year.

-In fact, Amazon sold over 175 million items on Prime Day in 2019.
-That’s five times more than during the first Prime Day event five years ago!
+In fact, Amazon sold over $10.4 billion worth of goods on Prime Day in 2020.
+That’s over ten times more than during the first Prime Day event six years ago!

 Which is great if you already sell on the Amazon marketplace: Simply plan your promotion, increase your ad budget and see your revenue figures increase.

 But what if you sell products through your own online shop or don’t have a big marketing budget to advertise your deals?

 Well, you still can get a ton of sales from these events.

 As it turns out, most shopping holidays have a lead-up phase.